 As a result, Steamboat is one of the least visited geysers in Yellowstone.
 However, for those who try to see it, Steamboat is an amazing sight.
 The intervals between eruptions can range from a few days to a few decades, so it’s important to check with park officials before making the trip.

 8. Excelsior Geyser Crater – Midway Geyser Basin

 Excelsior Geyser Crater is one of the most impressive geysers in Yellowstone National Park.
 It’s located in the Midway Geyser Basin, and when it’s active, water can shoot up to 300 feet (91 meters) in the air.
 Excelsior is one of the largest geysers in Yellowstone, and eruptions can last up to 3 hours.

-The geyser isn’t as active as some of the others in the park, but when it does erupt, it’s a spectacular sight.
+The geyser isn’t as active as some in the park, but when it erupts, it’s a spectacular sight.
 If you’re visiting Yellowstone, be sure to add Excelsior Geyser Crater to your list of places to see.
 You won’t be disappointed.

 See Related: Amazing Resorts & Hotels With Animals On-Site